wavefrontshaping/pyMMF/README.md

 #### Results

-Ask for the number of propagatin modes found by the solver.
+Ask for the number of propagating modes found by the solver (other modes are discarded).

 ```python
 Nmodes = modes.number